cfillion/reapack-index/README.md

 **@noindex**

 Disable indexing for this file.
-Should be used on included files that cannot be used alone.
+Set this on included files that should not be distributed alone.

 ```
 @noindex